FAQ: Why LinkML#

 }

-Most of the things that can be said using CSVW can also be said with LinkML, and LinkML is not restricted solely to CSVs - e.g. you can semantically describe JSON files with LinkML too.
+Most of the things that can be expressed using CSVW can also be expressed with LinkML, and LinkML is not restricted solely to CSVs - e.g. you can semantically describe JSON files with LinkML too.

 We are currently planning on writing a generator for CSVW JSON-LD.